-We talked to Appu Shaji, CEO and Chief Scientist at Mobius Labs, about computer vision, and this is what he said about it.
+Appu Shaji, CEO and Chief Scientist at Mobius Labs tells us about computer vision innovation.

 First of all, how are you and your family doing in these COVID-19 times?

 Appu Shaji: Thanks!
 Thankfully my family and I have been doing well and in good spirits during these testing times of COVID-19.
 It has been interesting and strange times, to say the least.
 But it was also a time to self-reflect and be grateful for our health, our family, and friends that accompany us.